Berkeley Lab Director

 Location: 978-4000 | Mail Stop: 978R4121

-Berkeley Lab’s ALD for Biosciences oversees the Laboratory’s Physical Biosciences, Genomics and Life Sciences Divisions.
+Berkeley Lab’s ALD for Biosciences oversees the Laboratory’s Biological Systems & Engineering, Environmental Genomics & Systems Biology, and Molecular Biophysics & Integrated Bioimaging Divisions and the DOE Joint Genome Institute.
 Jay Keasling was appointed ALD for Biosciences in October, 2010.
 He earned his Bachelor’s degree in chemistry and biology from the University of Nebraska, and his graduate degrees in chemical engineering from the University of Michigan.
 Following a postdoctorate at Stanford, he joined the staff at Berkeley Lab in 1992.
 He currently serves as the Chief Executive Officer of the U.S.Department of Energy’s Joint BioEnergy Institute, and directs the Synthetic Biology Engineering Research Center.
-Keasling holds an appointment with the University of California Berkeley as the Hubbard Howe Jr. Distinguished Professor of Biochemical Engineering, and as a senior faculty scientist with Berkeley Lab’s Physical Biosciences Division.
+Keasling holds an appointment with the University of California Berkeley as the Hubbard Howe Jr. Distinguished Professor of Biochemical Engineering, and as a senior faculty scientist with Berkeley Lab’s Biological Systems & Engineering Division.
 He is internationally recognized as a world leader in synthetic biology research.

 Associate Laboratory Director for Computing Sciences